 Abbreviations must be defined upon their first appearance in the abstract, main text, and in figure or table captions, and should be used consistently thereafter.
 Minimize the use of abbreviations overall.
 Non-standard abbreviations are permitted only if they appear at least three times in the text.
-Commonly used abbreviations, such as DNA, RNA, and ATP, etc., can be used without definition.
+Commonly used abbreviations can be used without definition.
 Avoid using abbreviations in titles and keywords, except for those that are widely recognized.